All Episodes

 We'll be right back and wrap it up.

-I said that Carl Levin was chairman of the foreign affairs committee, it's armed services committee that will not count against the accuracy rating, because uh it is my opinions that are audited there.
+It's Armed Services Committee that will not count against the accuracy rating because it is my opinions that are audited there for accuracy.

-It's not it's not uh facts.
+It's not facts.

-75% of U.S. adults will be overweight eight years from now, based on current obesity statistics.
+By the way, 75%, this is WebMD medical news, 75% of U.S. adults will be overweight eight years from now based on current obesity statistics.

-All right, well, if that's true, if the percentage of overweight and obese adults is particularly high among African Americans, take them out and redo the survey, and let's see what it says.
+All right, well, if that's true, if the percentage of overweight and obese adults is particularly high among African Americans, take them out and redo the survey and let's see what it says.

-Seventy-five percent of U.S. adults will be overweight eight years from now based on current obesity statistics.
+75% of U.S. adults will be overweight eight years from now based on current obesity statistics.

 This is why the obese are marrying each other, folks, is because they've got no choice.